manuelinfosec/kuda-openapi-python/README.md

 [Kuda Test](https://kuda-openapi-uat.kudabank.com/v2) is available too.

-To use Kuda OpenAPI on Test, switch to test on your dashboard and copy apiKey (Live API still remains valid):
+To use Kuda OpenAPI on Test, switch to test on your dashboard and copy apiKey (Live apiKey still remains valid):

 ```python
 from kuda import Kuda